jmorales-hu/jmorales-hu/README.md

 - 👋 Hi, I’m Milo
 - 🦉 I'm working in the Owl team
 - 👀 I’m interested in frontend stuffs
-- 🌱 I’m currently learning Vim :v
+- 🌱 I’m currently learning Vim :v (5+ months using it)

 <!---
 jmorales-hu/jmorales-hu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.